 When you buy tickets, or make any other transaction, through our website, your payments are processed by a third party payment processor, who specialises in the secure online capture and processing of credit/debit card transactions.
 If you have any questions regarding secure transactions, please contact us.

 You have a choice about whether or not you wish to receive information from us.
 If you do not want to receive communications from us about our activities and publications, then you can unsubscribe at any time.

 We will not contact you for marketing purposes by email, phone or text message unless you have given your prior consent.
 We will not contact you for marketing purposes by post if you have indicated that you do not wish to be contacted.
 You can change your marketing preferences by contacting us by email at: firstname.lastname@example.org

 How you can access and update your information?

 The accuracy of your information is important to us.
 You have the right to request a copy of any information we hold about you so that you can ensure its accuracy.
 You can do this by the following methods:

 - Write to us at: The Diamond Jubilee Town Hall, High Street, Kirton in Lindsey DN21 4LZ.

 Right to erasure

-As a visitor/user of the site you have the right to have all records of personal data held by us erased where there is no legitimate reason for us to maintain them.
-Typically this would be after 12 months unless we are required to hold it longer for legal or taxation purposes.
+As a visitor/user of the website you have the right to have all records of personal data held by us erased where there is no legitimate reason for us to maintain them.

 Security precautions in place to protect the loss, misuse or alteration of your information